anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    - How the problem was solved:
      Line 82 - 84 in the stop() function of the Game Engine class previously used .stop() to terminate the threads.
      This method is deprecated in Java as it may leave the application in an inconsistent state.
-     I used .interrupt() to make the respective threads' run() functions (Lines 96,52,30) to throw an Interrupted Exception, and then returning from the functions to exit them.
+     I used .interrupt() to make the respective threads' (updateThread, timeThread and PhysicsThread) run() functions to throw an Interrupted Exception, and then returning from the functions to exit them.

 2. When saving the game using (S), there was a FileNotFound Exception.
 This was due to the filepath storing in the file path "D:/..." but not all laptops own a D drive.